-- [23] The Opponent alleges that the Mark is not registrable because it is confusing with the Opponent's registration for PRO FORM (per sections 38(a)(b) and 12(1)(d) of the Act). - [24] Exhibit 2 to Mr. Smith's affidavit is a certified copy of the Opponent's registration TMA379,069 for the trade-mark PRO FORM, registered in association with the Opponent's Goods.
+- [22] The Opponent alleges that the Mark is not registrable because it is confusing with the Opponent's registration No. TMA379,069 for PRO FORM.
 I have confirmed that the registration is extant.
-Therefore, the Opponent has met its initial burden with respect to this ground. - [25] As such, the Applicant has a legal onus to show, on a balance of probabilities, that the Mark was not likely to create confusion with the Opponent's PRO FORM mark. - [26] At this point, it may be helpful to summarize the Opponent's evidence.
-Mr. Smith's evidence is: - The Opponent is one of the world's largest developers and marketers of fitness equipment with brands that include NordicTrack, Pro Form, Weider and Gold's Gym (para 2). - The Opponent and its predecessors-in-title have used the Mark throughout Canada in association with the Opponent's Goods since at least as early as May 1986 (para 4). - The Opponent's Goods are manufactured by the Opponent or by third-party manufacturers with which the Opponent has contracted and are distributed in Canada by

-ICON of Canada, Inc. Any use of the PRO FORM mark by ICON of Canada, Inc. is pursuant to a license under which the Opponent maintains direct and indirect control of the quality and character of the sale, advertisement, promotion and performance of the Opponent's Goods (para 5).
+Therefore, the Opponent has met its initial burden.
+As such, the Applicant has a legal onus to show, on a balance of probabilities, that the Mark was not likely to create confusion with the Opponent's PRO FORM mark. - [23] At this point, it may be helpful to summarize the Opponent's evidence.
+Mr. Smith's evidence is: - The Opponent is one of the world's largest developers and marketers of fitness equipment with brands that include NordicTrack, Pro Form, Weider and Gold's Gym (para 2). - The Opponent and its predecessors-in-title have used the PRO-FORM trade-mark throughout Canada in association with the Opponent's Goods since at least as early as May 1986 (para 4). - The Opponent's Goods are manufactured by the Opponent or by third-party manufacturers with which the Opponent has contracted and are distributed in Canada by ICON of Canada, Inc. Any use of the PRO FORM mark by ICON of Canada, Inc. is pursuant to a license under which the Opponent maintains direct and indirect control of the quality and character of the sale, advertisement, promotion and performance of the Opponent's Goods (para 5). - The PRO FORM mark appears on the consoles of the Opponent's exercise equipment and in user manuals that accompany the Opponent's Goods when they are delivered to customers in Canada (para 6; Exhibits 3 and 4).

-- The PRO FORM mark appears on the consoles of the Opponent's exercise equipment and in user manuals that accompany the Opponent's Goods when they are delivered to customers in Canada (para 6; Exhibits 3 and 4). - The Opponent's Goods are available through the website, www.proformfitness.ca, operated by the Opponent and through retailers such as Sears Canada, Costco Canada and Canadian Tire (para 11). - Since 2008, annual sales of PRO FORM fitness equipment to Canadian purchasers have been in the range of US\$4.8 to 9.4 million (para 11, with examples of invoices at Exhibit 6, showing sales of PRO FORM exercise equipment from March 2005 to September 2014). - In addition to the Opponent's website, the Opponent's Goods have been advertised by Canadian retailers pursuant to a cooperative advertising program with the Opponent (para 12).
+- The Opponent's Goods are available through its website, www.proformfitness.ca, operated by the Opponent (para 7; Exhibit 3) and through retailers such as Sears Canada, Costco Canada and Canadian Tire (para 11). - Since 2008, annual sales of PRO FORM fitness equipment to Canadian purchasers have been in the range of US\$4.8 to 9.4 million (para 11, with examples of invoices at Exhibit 6, showing sales of PRO FORM exercise equipment from March 2005 to September 2014). - In addition to on the Opponent's website, the Opponent's Goods have been advertised by Canadian retailers pursuant to a cooperative advertising program with the Opponent (para 12; Exhibit 5).